Football in Australia: Female

-In 1929 a Women's Australian Football match played at Adelaide Oval attracted a record 41,000 spectators.
+In 1929 a Women's Australian rules football match played at Adelaide Oval attracted a record 41,000 spectators.

-Among females, Australian Football is by far the most participated code, followed by soccer, rugby union and rugby league.
+Among women, Australian rules football is by far the most participated code, followed by soccer, rugby union and rugby league.

 Women's Australian rules has exploded since the advent of the national AFLW competition.
-In 2017, a record number of 463,364 females were playing Australian Football across the nation, making up 30% of all participants and overtaking women's soccer for the first time in history.
-The number of female Australian Football teams reached 1,690 nationally, a huge 76% increase on the previous year In 2018 and 2019, nationally there were 156,893 registered women's and girls soccer participants 63,443 female rugby union participants and 16,337 female rugby league participants.
+In 2017, a record number of 463,364 women were playing Australian rules football across the nation, making up 30% of all participants and overtaking women's soccer for the first time in history.
+The number of female Australian rules football teams reached 1,690 nationally, a huge 76% increase on the previous year In 2018 and 2019, nationally there were 156,893 registered women's and girls soccer participants 63,443 female rugby union participants and 16,337 female rugby league participants.

-There are national professional competitions for females including the AFLW (Australian Football), A-League Women (Soccer), Super W (Rugby Union), NRLW (Rugby league) competitions and national women's teams for each of the codes.
+There are national professional competitions for women including the AFLW (Australian rules football), A-League Women (soccer), Super W (rugby union), NRLW (Rugby league) competitions and national women's teams for each of the codes.

 Safety

 The issue of safety around football in Australia is driven by the situation in American sport.
 Concussions are a problem for all four major football codes in Australia.
 A summit was held by leadership in the big four professional football leagues to address these issues in 2011.

 In Brisbane, Queensland in 1980, 63% of all sport related injuries were as a result of one of the four major football codes.
 10.2% of football players in one medical study had a head or neck injury.
-The most common injury for an Australian Football player is a lower limb injury, accounting for about 60% of all injuries.
-In Australian Football, injuries as a result of contact occurred 71% of the time compared to other causes of injury.
+The most common injury for an Australian rules football player is a lower limb injury, accounting for about 60% of all injuries.
+In Australian rules football, injuries as a result of contact occurred 71% of the time compared to other causes of injury.